“Authentic” Does Not Mean “Perfect”

 Alan Wachob

-Alan Wachob was born in the United States but Canada has been his adopted home country since he began pastoral ministry in Canada over 30 years ago.
-He is the senior pastor and founder of True North Church in Milton, Ontario.
-He and his wife Sherri have two adult children and they all share a passion for Jesus and the local church.
+Alan Wachob was born in the United States but Canada has been his adopted home country since he began pastoral ministry here in 1991.
+He was the founder and senior pastor of True North Church in Milton, Ontario for 17 years.
+Most recently, the Lord has led Him and his wife Sherri to relocate back to the US and continue their ministry there.
+They have two adult children and they all share a passion for Jesus and the local church.
 Alan’s teaching style is bold, inspiring, and positive and has a way of making Biblical truth easy to grasp for everyday living.